Internal Medicine – Coding Best Practices Guide

 • Rheumatology

-Difference between Internal Medicine and General Medicine
+Internal Medicine vs. General Medicine

-Common Denials
+Common Denials in Internal Medicine Coding

-• Hospice denials:
+• Hospice Denials

-When a patient gets enrolled in hospice for treatment, the claims submitted to Medicare HMOs will be denied as “Service not Covered” because Medicare does not cover a patient enrolled in Hospice.
 In such a scenario, the patient's eligibility will be checked in Medicare online, and the patient's hospice dates will be verified.
 Once it has been confirmed that the patient had enrolled in Hospice for the submitted dates, the GW modifier will be added, and the claims will be submitted directly to Medicare.

-• Medical Records related denials:
+• Medical Records Related Denials:

 Humana insurance mostly denies the claims if the Medical records are unavailable.
 We check the claims' status in the Availity online and fax the Medical Records for the claims to get processed.
 Similarly, we reach out to the facility and request the Medical Records if it is not available in the EMR.